open-horizon-services/service-grafana/README.md

 * `default` - init run browse
 * `init` - optionally create the docker volume
-* `run` - manually run the Node-Red container locally as a test
+* `run` - manually run the container locally as a test
-* `browse` - open the Node-Red UI in a web browser
+* `browse` - open the UI in a web browser
 * `check` - view current settings
 * `stop` - halt a locally-run container
-* `dev` - manually run Node-Red locally and connect to a terminal in the container
+* `dev` - manually run it locally and connect to a terminal in the container
-* `attach` - connect to a terminal in the Node-Red container
+* `attach` - connect to a terminal in the container
 * `test` - request the web UI from the terminal to confirm that it is running and available
 * `clean` - remove the container image and docker volume
 * `distclean` - clean (see above) AND unregister the node and remove the service files from the hub